tberg12/ocular/README.md

 ### Running the full system
+**Note:** The following instructions allow you to run the original Ocular system as presented in Berg-Kirkpatrick et al. 2012 and 2013.
+This system uses a monolingual language model.
+For multilingual texts or documents written with high orthographic variation, consider using the multilingual system (see instructions below).

 **Note:** The following instructions assume that you used "option 2" above to create an executable script.
 If, instead, you would like to use "option 1" to create a jar, simply replace `target/start MAIN-CLASS` in each stage below with `java -Done-jar.main.class=MAIN-CLASS -mx7g -jar ocular-0.2-SNAPSHOT-with_dependencies.jar`.

+**Note:** These instructions assume a general English corpus, but you can use any language or period-specific corpus of your choice.

 1. Train a language model:

   Put some text files in a folder called `texts/english/`.
 (For example, [download a book](http://www.gutenberg.org/cache/epub/2600/pg2600.txt)).

       target/start edu.berkeley.cs.nlp.ocular.main.LMTrainMain \
         -lmPath lm/my_lm.lmser \